alexlib/pivpy/docs/source/index.rst

-.. pivpy documentation master file, created by sphinx-quickstart on Thu Jul 18 21:51:19 2019.
+   PIVPy documentation master file, created by sphinx-quickstart on Thu Jul 18 21:51:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.